 Cordless snow shovels are very easy to store, this is one of the greatest benefits.
 They are small enough to store in a small shed or even an indoor closet.
 Cordless snow shovels are the best option for apartment or condo dwellers who need to clear snow.
 Since there is no gas to spill or fumes to smell, storing these indoors is a real option when storage space is at a premium.

-What does a cordless snow shovel cost?
+How much does a cordless snow shovel cost?

 Is a cordless snow shovel recommended for me?